albertiniufu/br-gov-learning-to-rank/README.md

-This work has been developed for master's dissertation of Paulo Henrique Maia Soares in the Computer Science Program of the Federal University of Uberlandia.
+This work has been developed during 2018-2020 for the master of science dissertation of Paulo Henrique Maia Soares in the Computer Science Program of the Federal University of Uberlandia.
 Advisor: Marcelo Keese Albertini, Ph.D (Federal University of Uberlandia).

 # Abstract